abang115/TaskAru/Sprint4.md

     - Successfully deletes an event in the desired calendar using a email, title, description, date, start time, end time, frequency, date start for reoccuring events, date end for reoccuring events, and background color
     - Catches if the delete function was called
     - Catches if the event was not deleted properly
+  - Unit tests for CalendarPostHandler()
+    - Successfully creates a calendar in the desired account
+    - Catches if the calendar was not created properly
+  - Unit tests for CalendarGetHandler()
+    - Successfully sends calendars to the front end
+    - Catches if the incorrect calendar data was sent

 Updated Documentation for Backend API
 ---